alannchang/reach-mastermind2024/README.md

 Nginx was used for load balancing (round robin).

+UUID was used over IP addresses for game sessions for the following reasons:
+- Two or more users who share the same IP address (e.g. same household, same router) would not be able to have their own game sessions
+- By generating UUIDs for each new game, users can share them with other users to enable "multiplayer"

-Throughout the project, consideration was given to scalability, redundancy, and performance to create a robust and efficient backend.
+Throughout the project, special consideration was given to scalability, redundancy, and performance to create a robust and efficient backend.